Satellite map of Africa

 Location of Africa on the world map

-Africa is the world's second-largest and second-most populous continent, after Asia in both aspects.
+Africa is the world's second-largest and second-most populous continent after Asia.
 At about 30.3 million km2 (11.7 million square miles) including adjacent islands, it covers 20% of Earth's land area and 6% of its total surface area.
 With 1.4 billion people0 as of 2021, it accounts for about 18% of the world's human population.
-Africa's population is the youngest amongst all the continents; the median age in 2012 was 19.7, when the worldwide median age was 30.4.
+Africa's population is the youngest among all the continents; the median age in 2012 was 19.7, when the worldwide median age was 30.4.
 Despite a wide range of natural resources, Africa is the least wealthy continent per capita and second-least wealthy by total wealth, ahead of Oceania.
-Scholars have attributed this to different factors including geography, climate, tribalism, colonialism, the Cold War, neocolonialism, lack of democracy, and corruption.
+Scholars have attributed this to different factors including geography, climate, corruption, colonialism, the Cold War, and neocolonialism.
 Despite this low concentration of wealth, recent economic expansion and the large and young population make Africa an important economic market in the broader global context.
+Africa has a large quantity of natural resources and food resources, including diamonds, sugar, salt, gold, iron, cobalt, uranium, copper, bauxite, silver, petroleum, natural gas, cocoa beans, and.

 For a topic outline, see Outline of Africa.